 - Melt the butter or coconut oil in a frying pan on medium heat.

-- Add the shredded carrots or carrot pulp and stir-fry for about seven to eight minutes.
+- Add the shredded, squeezed carrots or carrot pulp and stir-fry for about seven to eight minutes.
 (This will take less time if you are using carrot pulp)

 - Carrots should be tender and slightly changed in color.

-- Add the milk and cook until the milk cooks off and is fully incorporated into the carrots.
+- Add the milk and cook until the milk is fully incorporated into the carrots.
 This will take about ten minutes.

 - Next add the sugar or honey and cardamom powder and stir-fry for another three to four minutes until the halwa starts to pull away from the side of the frying pan.